oracle-livelabs/oci/oci-apm-helidon/5-view-multiple-services/view-multiple-services.md

 ## Introduction

-In this lab, you will modify the original service to call the second service, which you created in the Lab 4.
+In this lab, you will modify the original service to call the second service, which you created in Lab 4.
 Then verify the trace that is distributed among the services, in the APM Trace Explorer.

 Estimated time: 15 minutes